Ion-The-Prize/PHYS-12-Website/content/maker-portfolio/Axial Flux Motor/content.md

 Nitpicking unimportant to the explanation:

-It should be noted that the magnetic permeability of the iron does not, on its own, alter the “number of magnetic field lines” and therefore the total strength of of the electromagnet; all the magnetic permeability of the iron does is alter where the magnetic field tends to be and therefore make the magnet stronger closer to the electromagnet but also weaker farther away from the electromagnet; however, because we only care about the strength close to the electromagnet, we simplify this by saying that an iron core makes the electromagnets stronger.
+It should be noted that the magnetic permeability of the iron does not, on its own, alter the " number of magnetic field lines"  and therefore the total strength of of the electromagnet; all the magnetic permeability of the iron does is alter where the magnetic field tends to be and therefore make the magnet stronger closer to the electromagnet but also weaker farther away from the electromagnet; however, because we only care about the strength close to the electromagnet, we simplify this by saying that an iron core makes the electromagnets stronger.

 Nitpicking even less important to the explanation:

 Also technically, an electromagnet with an iron core is stronger than an electromagnet without an iron core but which is otherwise equal.
-This is because the electromagnet induces a magnetic field in the iron (or, more accurately, aligns the magnetic fields of the iron to give it a nonzero net magnetic field in line with the magnetic field of the electromagnet) which “adds to the total number of magnetic field lines” and this effect alone is akin to adding a permanent magnet core; however, while the strength of the combination of the magnetic fields of the electromagnet and effective permanent magnet is greater, the strength of the magnetic field of *just the electromagnet* is unaffected by the addition of the effective permanent magnet.
+This is because the electromagnet induces a magnetic field in the iron (or, more accurately, aligns the magnetic fields of the iron to give it a nonzero net magnetic field in line with the magnetic field of the electromagnet) which " adds to the total number of magnetic field lines"  and this effect alone is akin to adding a permanent magnet core; however, while the strength of the combination of the magnetic fields of the electromagnet and effective permanent magnet is greater, the strength of the magnetic field of *just the electromagnet* is unaffected by the addition of the effective permanent magnet.
 But to call the main statement of the explanation incorrect for this reason would be extremely nitpicky (perhaps as evidenced by the fact that I needed to carefully word the first sentence of this paragraph for this point to be technically true).

-###### Motivation: Why coils aren’t just “bare”?
+###### Motivation: Why coils aren’t just " bare" ?

 Many axial flux motors I see don’t have a spool still attached to the coils.[^Gieras] Instead, the wire is glued or otherwise fused together to maintain its shape and these bare coils themselves are affixed to a frame (the stator).
 This—the having of coils independent of and without individual spools—is for good reason, too, as magnetic strength falls off not with the inverse square of distance but with the inverse cube of the distance which means that even a small separation can have a pretty major effect on efficiency; therefore, the permanent magnets can be made to sit much closer to the coils by not having spools but instead bare coils; however, as my motor was designed to be a good, easily modifiable prototype with an emphasis on modularity, gluing coils to the stator seemed counter to that to me.

-This consideration culminated in the question of “how can I make the spools swappable while sacrificing as little efficiency as possible?” as I was designing the motor.
+This consideration culminated in the question of " how can I make the spools swappable while sacrificing as little efficiency as possible?"  as I was designing the motor.
 I settled on 2mm thick spools attached to the stator with bolts.
-And the stator would have “arms” in each of the coils’ acceptor spots that the bolts could sit in, and the coils’ spools would have negatives of those arms “cut” into them so they can be as flush with the “bottom” of the stator and therefore as close to the permanent magnets as possible.
+And the stator would have " arms"  in each of the coils’ acceptor spots that the bolts could sit in, and the coils’ spools would have negatives of those arms " cut"  into them so they can be as flush with the " bottom"  of the stator and therefore as close to the permanent magnets as possible.

 ###### The Actual Coil Design